FederatedAI/FATE/fate_client/pipeline/README.md

 ## Build A Pipeline

-Below is a general guide to build a pipeline.
+Below is a general guide to building a pipeline.
 Please refer to [mini demo](./demo/pipeline-mini-demo.py) for an explained demo.

 Once initialized a pipeline, job participants and initiator should be specified.
 Below is an example of initial setup of a pipeline: